For credit courses, admission to Lakeland is open to:

 Documentation must be included with the petition.

 Students will be administratively withdrawn from any class in which they are enrolled and have not attended during the first two weeks of the semester.
-Administrative withdrawals will occur at the beginning of the 3rd week of classes at zero percent refund (or during the first 20 percent of a flexibly scheduled class).
+Administrative withdrawals will occur at the beginning of the 3rd week of classes at 50% refund (or during the first 20% of a flexibly scheduled class).
 A grade of an AW will be issued.
+Students who were administratively withdrawn from any class may request a full refund if there were mitigating circumstances which prevented the student from attending the class.

 Change of Address, Phone or Program